ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The correlation result of $$r = 0.791$$ tend to go in the direction of a linear correlation between the chocolate consumption and the number of laureates per capita.

 We can already comment that the small number of countries of the dataset could be an issue.
+Two questions can be raised:
-Are the set of 23 countries a good representation of the diversity of all (>200) countries?
+* Is the set of 23 countries a good representation of the diversity of the 195 recognized countries?
+* Are there enough countries in the chosen sample?

-Although the p-value is really low $$ p < 0.0001 $$, extremely significant, we are pretty sure that we can reject the null hypothesis, that the correlation is not equal to zero.
+The p-value is really low $$ p < 0.0001 $$, which is extremely significant, we are pretty sure that we can reject the null hypothesis, that the correlation is not equal to zero.
+In other word, it is highly unlikely that the observed correlation is only due to chance.

-However on a such little set of countries, it could be valuable to get the confidence interval of the correlation coefficient $$r$$.
+However, on a such little set of countries, it could be valuable to get the confidence interval of the correlation coefficient $$r$$.
 By the way, do you have any use cases when there aren't good reasons to get a confidence interval?

 > Have confidence in intervals!